geek-ai/MAgent/README.md

 ## Examples
 The training time of following tasks is about 1 day on a GTX1080-Ti card.
-If out-of-memory errors occur, you can tune the map_size smaller or tune infer_batch_size smaller in models.
+If out-of-memory errors occur, you can tune infer_batch_size smaller in models.

 **Note** : You should run following examples in the root directory of this repo.
 Do not cd to `examples/`.

 #### train
-Three examples shown in the above video. video files will be saved every 10 rounds.
+Three examples shown in the above video.
+Video files will be saved every 10 rounds.
 You can use render to see them.

 * **pursuit**